ProstoNekitos/burning_dumpster/ETU/README.md

-# Do not go to the university for software engineer bachelor degree
+## Do not go to this university for software engineer bachelor degree